maochengxu/AutoForm-docs/docs/02-System-Overview.md

 The backend is built using Django and Django REST Framework.
 This part of the system is responsible for defining models, APIs, handling webhooks, and generating PDFs.
 Data is stored in a MariaDB database.
 The backend has the following structure:

 - `backend/`: The root directory for the backend.
+    - `backend/`: The Python package for the backend.
     - `betterform/`: Defines the models and APIs using Django and Django REST Framework.
     - `createpdf/`: Utilizes Jinja and WeasyPrint to create PDF files.
     - `monday/`: Handles the monday.com API to receive webhooks and initialize the quote process.